Ray Graydon: Walsall

-He was unable to keep the club in the First Division, as they were relegated at the end of the 1999–2000 season, finishing three points adrift of safety.
+He could not keep the club in the First Division, as they were relegated at the end of the 1999–2000 season, finishing three points adrift of safety.
 He was named as Second Division Manager of the Month for August 2000.
 In the 2000–01 season, Graydon led Walsall to a fourth-place finish and then to the Second Division play-off final at the Millennium Stadium – defeating Reading 3–2 after extra time to regain promotion to the First Division at the first attempt.
-Instead of celebrating immediately, Graydon embraced with Reading manager Alan Pardew, and shook the hand of each Reading player, including former Walsall captain, Adi Viveash.
-His second spell in the First Division was just as unsuccessful as the first, and after a dismal performance in the January Black Country derby with West Bromwich Albion, Graydon was sacked.
+Instead of celebrating immediately, Graydon embraced Reading manager Alan Pardew and shook the hand of each Reading player, including former Walsall captain, Adi Viveash.
+His second spell in the First Division was just as unsuccessful as the first.
+After a dismal performance in the January Black Country derby with West Bromwich Albion, Graydon was sacked.
 His successor, Colin Lee, kept Walsall up at the end of the 2001–02 season.